HIV cure confirmed

 The woman received a stem cell transplant from someone with natural resistance to HIV and has now been free of the virus for 14 months

-She had leukemia and as part of her treatment she received a transplant of umbilical cord blood.
+The woman had leukemia and as part of her treatment she received a transplant of umbilical cord blood.
 Since then, she has not needed to take the antiretroviral therapy required to treat HIV.

-The transplanted cells that were selected have a specific genetic mutation which means they can’t be infected by the HIV virus.
+Transplanted cells that were selected have a specific genetic mutation which means they can’t be infected by the HIV virus.

 News site BBC reported that in the two previous cases where people were cured of HIV, adult stem cells were used.
 But in the woman’s case, it was transplant Umbilical cord blood which is more widely available and does not require as close a match between donor and recipient.